Use Cases/DevOps Agents

 # Allow project directory operations

-- name: "Allow project access"
+- name: "Allow workspace access"

 match: